Super-NES/beautiful-jekyll/index.md

 * Peer-To-Peer Connection management

 ---
-#### Editor Features
+### Editor Features

+Just because our collaborative editor worked did not mean it was usable.
+It was minimal and lacked basic features.
+To increase user friendliness, we switched from our typical software engineering roles to focus on the product itself.
+Below is a list of the features that we incorporated.

-##### Remote Cursors
+#### Remote Cursors

 Having several people edit a document at the same time can be a chaotic experience.
-It becomes even more chaotic when you don't know who else is typing and where.
+It becomes even more hectic when you don't know who else is typing and where.

 That is the situation we ran into.
 Without a way to identify other person on the page, users would end up writing over each other and turning the real time collaborative experience into a headache.